huseini/eazycharts/README.md

 2. Add Div with class 'charts'
 3. Add input fields with name and value as Needed (preferably hidden but not required)
 4. Refresh Page

+Features:

+    Supports multiple Bar charts in Page
+    Vanilla js
+    support of bar name in X axis
+    support of value in Y axis
+    support of Title on Hovering Div
+    support of random Multicolor backgrounds for Bar (inclined towards blue) Bar width is completely Dynamic
+    Bar height and Width is relative to Width and Height attribute on 'charts' Div one hidden input for making single bar with value in value and name in name attributes (add as many as you want) Need 'charts' class on Parent div to activate charts